 |FreeBSD 5.2.1 pthreads patched RELEASE||Seagate||AIT-1||STA1701W||35/70GB|

-If you’re also interested in Server Backup, check out the Bacula’s solution.
+If you’re also interested in the enterprise-grade tape backup, check out Bacula Enterprise tape backup solution.